basnetlachu/memopt/PHASE3_IMPLEMENTATION.md

 ## Overview

-Phase 3 transforms MemOpt from a single-node system into a fully distributed platform capable of coordinating thousands of GPU nodes.
+Phase 3 transforms Memopt from a single-node system into a fully distributed platform capable of coordinating thousands of GPU nodes.
 It provides the distributed control plane needed for hyperscale deployments.

 ### Key Capabilities Added: